na-na-hi/renget/archive/lcbguide.md

 ![Standard Extraction](https://files.catbox.moe/cld2u2.png)

 - New Identity / E.G.O Target Extraction
-A banner that increases the probability rates for receiving the featured Identities and/or E.G.Os, typically done in pairs of either 1 000 and 1 00 Identity, or 1 Identity and 1 E.G.O.
+A banner that increases the probability rates for receiving the featured Identities and/or E.G.Os, typically done in pairs of one 000 and one 00 Identity, or one or multiple E.G.Os.
 ![New Identity / E.G.O Target Extraction](https://files.catbox.moe/aytgyp.png)

 - Limited Target Extraction